• Skip to primary navigation

 Storage:

-Store this milk in refrigerator, covered tightly for a month.
+Store this milk in refrigerator, covered tightly for about two weeks.

 You can even freeze it up to 3 months.
 Bring to room temp. before using in recipes.